 The information requested is exempt, as its disclosure would or would be likely to prejudice substantially the prevention or detection of crime and apprehension or prosecution of offenders.
-If the details of numbers of Police Scotland's vehicles, split down by their role based at specific locations were disclosed, experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
+If the details of numbers of Police Scotland's vehicles, at specific locations were disclosed, experience has shown that it would allow those intent on committing crime or causing disorder to gauge the likelihood of detection or to take measures to negate the likelihood of detection.
+Likewise, providing the number of unmarked vehicles at each station presents a risk of these vehicles being identified.
 It would allow criminals to plan how best to engage or occupy existing police resources in an effort to maximise their chances of committing serious crime, therefore harming the efficient and effective conduct of the service.